pauljickling/notes/devops/kubernetes/k8s.md

 When making changes to a config for a deployed app it is recommended to commit changes before changes are applied so if there is an issue you can roll back.

 Rollouts can be managed via the `kubectl rollout` command.

+## Helm

+Helm is the package manager for Kubernetes.
+For browsing helm charts you can go to [https://artifacthub.io/](https://artifacthub.io/).
+Releases in Helm are instances of a helm configuration.

+The manifest.yml is a representation of Kubernetes resources generated from a release chart.
+In the manifest you can define things like services, deployments, persistent storage, replicas, metadata, and namespaces, among other things.
+Namespaces in Kubernetes allow otherwise isolated containers and pods to communicate with one another, but not an externally facing network.